-Entrepreneur.com defines branding as “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”.
-But we simply define it as the promise of a unique, lasting experience for your customers.
+Before you can really talk about what makes a good brand, it’s important to understand what exactly a brand is.
+Entrepreneur.com defines branding as “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products”. but we think of it more as the promise of a unique, lasting experience for your customers.

-Between individual products, product ranges, services, organizations, individuals, groups, events, geographic places, private label brands, media, and e-brands, many things can become brands.
+Many things can become brands, including products, services, organizations, individuals, groups, events, geographic places, private labels, media...the list goes on.
 But what type of brand is your business?
 Here are some of the most common types to get you started.

 Product brands are those companies that are often defined by their first or most popular product.

 Typically, product brands are associated with tangible products such as cars, household goods or lifestyle products.
 This can either be specific (individual product) or cover a range of products (product range).